Battle of Britain Day: Evaluation of the day's events

 A German victory on the Battle of Britain Day was unlikely.
 It could only have been possible if Park had made crass errors and had been caught on the ground.
 Stephen Bungay postulates that had the loss rates been reversed, Dowding could have replaced those with reinforcements from his C units and carried on.
 Moreover, during both major engagements Fighter Command had used less than half of its strength.
 It would have been able to meet the Luftwaffe again on the morrow.

-Hermann Göring met his staff at Karinhall the following day for a conference.
-Their assessments of the air battle verged on pure fantasy.
-They concluded the RAF had withdrawn all available fighter units from all over the country to concentrate on London.
+Göring met his staff at Carinhall, his country estate, the following day to assess the action but their conclusions verged on pure fantasy.
+They believed the RAF had withdrawn all available fighter units from all over the country to concentrate on London.
 The fact that the Western afternoon raids against ports were uncontested led them to believe the enemy was breaking.
 Another four or five days, they thought, would be sure to break them.
+Theo Osterkamp, a staff officer at Luftflotte 2, pointed to the massed formation of fighters seen by the bomber crews and argued this led to the ineffectiveness of the 15 September raids.
+Göring was delighted with the news that the RAF were committing large numbers of fighters to battle.
+This would allow the German fighters to engage and destroy them in large numbers.
+However, the Germans had not realised this stratagem was by no means uniform in Fighter Command.
+Thus the OKL remained confident of victory.
+It blamed the bad weather and the RAF's last-minute change of strategy for prolonging summer operations.

 The OKL believed that the British were down to their last 300 fighters, with only 250 being produced.
 To stop fighter production, factories in Bristol were to be attacked.
 London was also to be subjected to round the clock bombing.

-Theo Osterkamp pointed to the massed formations used by the British (Big Wing), and put their use down to the ineffectiveness of the 15 September raids.
-Göring was delighted with the news that the British were committing mass formations to battle.
-The Big Wing's use would allow the German fighters to engage and destroy RAF fighters in large numbers; the Germans had not realised this stratagem was by no means uniform in Fighter Command.
-Thus the OKL remained confident of victory.
-It blamed the bad weather and RAF's last-minute change of strategy for prolonging summer operations.
-Still, the Luftwaffe bomber crews were ordered to prepare winter quarters.
-The campaign turned to London for the duration of 1940.
-It would witness some large-scale daylight air battles, but it gradually turned to a campaign by night.
-It would become known as The Blitz.
+However, instead of the large bomber formations used on 15 September, smaller numbers were to be used and these were to be accompanied with an increased fighter escort.